alxwen711/cdc_diabetes_prediction/CONTRIBUTING.md

-# Contributing to the Tree Prediction project
+# Contributing to the CDC Diabetes project

-This outlines how to propose a change to the Tree Prediction project.
+This outlines how to propose a change to the CDC Diabetes project.

 ## Fixing typos